ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-01-18-energy-use-in-the-philippines.md

 author: "LJ MIRANDA"
 ---

-> You can find the original post in [Kaggle](https://www.kaggle.com/ljvmiranda/philippines-energy-use).
+> This was my very first data science project (circa 2016).
+You can find the original post in [Kaggle](https://www.kaggle.com/ljvmiranda/philippines-energy-use).

 I am investigating the country's energy use given the World Development Indicators dataset provided here in Kaggle.
 I am particularly interested to